 Do you import your furniture?

-With the exception of one chair and one stool, our furniture is made from start to finish in Burke County, North Carolina by the employees of Wright Table Company.
-We import one stool and one chair from Honduras and one chair from Pennsylvania.
+With the exception of one chair and one stool, our furniture was made from start to finish in Burke County, North Carolina by the employees of Wright Table Company.
+We imported one stool and one chair from Honduras and one chair from Pennsylvania.

 How do I clean my furniture?

 If you can't put it in your mouth, don't put it on the table.

 DO NOT USE: Windex, Formula 409, Simple Green, Clorox Cleanup or other kitchen and bath cleaners, they will DAMAGE the finish.

 Waxing and polishing our furniture will not protect the finish, only make it shinier.
 Over time, the wax and polish will attract a layer of grime.